Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Signal selection

 Larger vertex uncertainties are expected on the vertices of candidates from \bbbar events compared to signal LLPs.
 The former are more boosted and produce more collimated tracks, while the relatively heavier signal LLPs decay into more divergent tracks.
 This effect decreases when the mass of the LLP approaches the mass of \bquark-quark hadrons.
 The selection based on the energy deposit in the calorimeters is efficient to suppress the background due to kaons or pions punching through the calorimeters and being misidentified as muons.
 The muon-isolation variable and the reconstructed mass of the long-lived particles are not included in the classifier; the discrimination power of these two variables is subsequently exploited for the signal determination.

 The signal MVA training samples are provided by simulation.
 The background training sample is obtained from data, based on the hypothesis that the fraction of signal in the data after preselection is small.
 This automatically includes all possible background sources, with the correct relative abundance.

 The training is performed independently for each simulated model.
-The classifier output value is then calculated for data, simulated signal and all the background species considered.
+The MVA classifier is subsequently applied to the data and to the simulated signal.
 For each model, the optimal MVA cut value is chosen by an iterative minimization procedure to give the best expected cross-section upper limit, but keeping at least ten candidates to allow the invariant-mass fit to work properly.

 The classifier can be biased by the presence of signal in data used as background training set.
 To quantify the potential bias, the MVA training is performed adding a fraction of simulated signal events (up to 5\%) to the background set.
 This test demonstrates a negligible effect on the MVA performance for all the signal models.